 1. Private Walk-in Clinic is a trading name of SOMDOC WALK-IN CLINIC LIMITED, a company incorporated in England and Wales under company no 08821569(“we” “us” “our”).

 3. SomDoc Walk-in Clinic is a private clinic that charges a fee for its services.
 In accepting a consultation with a medical doctor, you agree to pay for that practitioner’s time regardless of the outcome of the consultation or medical forms.
 Any additional time, investigation, or treatment is chargeable at additional cost.
 Payment must be made in full prior to the doctor’s consultation and completed forms.
 For blood tests, urine analysis, scans, and swabs, we will require upfront payment before specimen collection.
 These payments are non-refundable.

 4. Doctors are responsible for their own clinical practice and for the advice, investigation, and treatment that they provide.
 In the process of forming a diagnosis and treatment plan, the Doctor may recommend further investigations.
 Please be aware that any investigations initiated by the Doctor will be conducted on a private, fee-paying basis.
 These investigations may include blood tests, urine tests, swabs, X-rays, or ultrasounds.

-9. If you do not have private insurance, you can still opt for a specialist referral but solely on a private self-pay basis.
+8. If you do not have private insurance, you can still opt for a specialist referral but solely on a private self-pay basis.
 You will be entirely responsible for scheduling your private appointment with the specialist for any additional treatment.

 11. All patient details and records are kept in the strictest of confidence by SomDoc Walk-in Clinic.
 We share information only with other medical service providers involved directly in your care such as the laboratory or imaging centre doing your tests; or specialists to whom you have requested a referral.
 We use phone and email to communicate with these other service providers and, while we aim to communicate confidentially, we accept no responsibility for breaches of these communication routes.
 We will not share your information with anyone else, unless you give us permission to do so, for example with your GP.
 The only exceptions are where a patient is considered to be a danger to themselves or others, or when required to do so by a court order.
 In providing us with an email address or phone number we consider this implied permission to contact you by this means regarding your healthcare.

-14. Patients have the right to access their health records in line with the Data Protection Act 2018.
+13. Patients have the right to access their health records in line with the Data Protection Act 2018.

-16. We reserve the right to refuse access to our service to certain individuals.
-Examples include those who behave violently, threateningly or abusively; patients who do not agree to pay for our services, requests for potentially addictive or controlled drugs: patients who we are unable to assist such as those who need emergency or specialist treatment; those whose request we do not consider to be in their best interests; those who we consider being a risk to themselves or others.
+15. We reserve the right to refuse access to our service to certain individuals.
+Examples include those who behave violently, threateningly, or abusively; patients who do not agree to pay for our services, requests for potentially addictive or controlled drugs: patients who we are unable to assist such as those who need emergency or specialist treatment; those whose request we do not consider to be in their best interests; those who we consider being a risk to themselves or others.